citrix/citrix-daas-rest-go/citrixorchestration/docs/EditApplicationRequestModel.md

 `func (o *EditApplicationRequestModel) UnsetIncludedUsers()`

 UnsetIncludedUsers ensures that no value is present for IncludedUsers, not even an explicit nil
+### GetPackagedApplicationVisibility

+`func (o *EditApplicationRequestModel) GetPackagedApplicationVisibility() PackagedApplicationVisibility`

+GetPackagedApplicationVisibility returns the PackagedApplicationVisibility field if non-nil, zero value otherwise.

+### GetPackagedApplicationVisibilityOk

+`func (o *EditApplicationRequestModel) GetPackagedApplicationVisibilityOk() (*PackagedApplicationVisibility, bool)`

+GetPackagedApplicationVisibilityOk returns a tuple with the PackagedApplicationVisibility field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPackagedApplicationVisibility

+`func (o *EditApplicationRequestModel) SetPackagedApplicationVisibility(v PackagedApplicationVisibility)`

+SetPackagedApplicationVisibility sets PackagedApplicationVisibility field to given value.

+### HasPackagedApplicationVisibility

+`func (o *EditApplicationRequestModel) HasPackagedApplicationVisibility() bool`

+HasPackagedApplicationVisibility returns a boolean if a field has been set.

 ### GetInstalledAppProperties

 `func (o *EditApplicationRequestModel) GetInstalledAppProperties() EditInstalledAppRequestModel`